alankrantas/microbit-micropython-cookbook/README.md

 ## About micro:bit's MicroPython

 micro:bit's MicroPython is developed by [Damien George](https://github.com/dpgeorge), after the initial effort to [bring Python onto micro:bit](https://ntoll.org/article/story-micropython-on-microbit/) failed.
-Theer are two other major variants: [MicroPython](https://micropython.org/) and Adafruit's [CircuitPython](https://circuitpython.org/).
+Damien George developed the original [MicroPython](https://micropython.org/) in 2013, which also has a derived version: Adafruit's [CircuitPython](https://circuitpython.org/).

 All MicroPython variants are based on standard Python or CPython `3.4`, while the other MicroPython versions incorporated a few features from newer Python.
 Unlike the ["fake" Python in the MakeCode editor](https://makecode.com/python), these are actual Python interpreters with full language syntax support, all basic built-ins along with a few special modules for the microcontrollers.
 On the other hand, most of the built-in modules are not available due to the hardware limitation.
 Not that we'll need them a lot for STEM education anyway.